angiechili/MS1-StPetePlaygroup-wp/README.md

 ## Testing
 Testing was done throughout the realisation of the website.
-For a detailed account of errors and fixes please see commit messages here.
+For a detailed account of errors and fixes please see commit messages [here] (https://github.com/angiechili/MS1-StPetePlaygroup-wp/commits/master).

 Devices used for testing include:
 -   Apple iPad